 Staff, both academic and administrative, at Higher Education Institutions that hold an Erasmus Charter for Higher Education.

 - Staff and learners at organisations actively involved in vocational education and training.

 - Staff and learners at organisations actively involved in adult education.

 A wide range of organisations involved in sport can take part, such as public sporting bodies, sporting organisations, leagues, and clubs at any level.

 - Your organisation does not have to be an educational institution to take part in Erasmus+.
 Many opportunities are available to organisations that are actively involved in delivering education, training, youth or sport activities.
-This could include (but is not limited to) local authorities, businesses and enterprises of all sizes, social enterprises, non-profit organisations, non-governmental organisations, voluntary organisations, charitable organisations, networks, associations and community organisations.
+This could include (but is not limited to) local authorities, businesses and enterprises of all sizes, social enterprises, non-profit organisations, non-governmental organisations, voluntary organisations, registered incorporated charitable organisations, networks, incorporated associations and community organisations.